thammarith/CV/README.md

 (2016) 1st Place Winner in the World Citizenship Category

-* Developed a program called DB8 (Debate) to help students to speak in English with confidence through debates.
+* Developed a program called **DB8** */debate/* to help students to speak in English with confidence through debates.